Groceries And Rent Money: Why Support For COVID Isolation Is More Important Than Ever

 Contact tracing only works to stop the spread, though, if everyone who's infected or exposed is able to follow the public health guidance to stay home for days or weeks.
 For people who can't — because they don't have money to pay for utilities or rent, or friends who are willing to get groceries for them and drop them off — health departments have a fix.

-Karina Acuna has been doing this work since July, when the public health department in Pima County, Arizona started its care resource coordination program.
+Karina Acuna has been doing this work since July, when the public health department in Pima County, Ariz., started its care resource coordination program.

 "Almost every call that we have it starts off — it's like, 'Why are you calling and how do you have my number?' " says Acuna.
 The people she's calling have either just been diagnosed with COVID-19 or have just found out they're a close contact and need to quarantine.
 They're often stressed or sick; it can be a scary time.

-"It always ends up being a good call for them because they're getting the help that they might need or didn't even know that they had available to them," she says.
+"It always ends up being a good call for them because they're getting the help that they might need or didn't even know that they had available to them," Acuna says.

 Sometimes, it's simple things that people need, like extra masks.
 Larissa Morgan, a community health representative who does this work for the Navajo Nation, says for people there, it's often cleaning supplies.